Breaking the Illusion: Consensus-Based Generative Mitigation of Adversarial Illusions in Multi-Modal Embeddings: Introduction

 \section{Introduction}

 Multi-modal foundation models have rapidly advanced the frontier of visual and linguistic understanding.
-Foundation models such as CLIP~\cite{radford2021learning}, ALIGN~\cite{jia2021scaling}, and ImageBind~\cite{girdhar2023imagebind} align a variety of heterogeneous modalities including images, text, and other modalities within a shared embedding space, thereby enabling zero-shot classification, cross-modal retrieval, and generative conditioning.
+Foundation models such as CLIP~\cite{radford2021learning}, ALIGN~\cite{jia2021scaling}, and ImageBind~\cite{girdhar2023imagebind} align a variety of heterogeneous modalities including images and text within a shared embedding space, thereby enabling zero-shot classification, cross-modal retrieval, and generative conditioning.

-The shared embedding space that underpins cross-modal flexibility simultaneously introduces a new attack surface, giving rise to \emph{adversarial illusions}~\cite{bagdasaryan2024adversarial}.
+The shared embedding space that underpins cross-modal flexibility simultaneously introduces a new attack space, giving rise to \emph{adversarial illusions}~\cite{bagdasaryan2024adversarial}.
 As downstream tasks directly rely on the integrity of this shared representation, even small perturbations in one modality can induce semantic misalignment across others, misleading models that depend on the embedding for retrieval, captioning, or generative conditioning.
 Defending against such cross-modal attacks presents unique challenges.
 Conventional adversarial defenses, originally developed for unimodal classifiers, emphasize local decision-boundary robustness~\cite{goodfellow2014explaining,madry2017towards,tramer2017ensemble,athalye2018obfuscated}.
 However, these techniques fail to maintain alignment in the shared embedding space.
 Even if accuracy is preserved, the perturbed features may still project to semantically inconsistent regions in the shared embedding space~\cite{zhou2023advclip,xia2025adversarial,bagdasaryan2024adversarial}.
-This misalignment undermines downstream tasks such as captioning, retrieval, and conditional generation, where maintaining cross-modal coherence is essential.
+This misalignment undermines downstream tasks, where maintaining cross-modal coherence is essential.